brushing-git/Hospital-Readmissions-Project/README.md

 $$ g(\overline{x}; \Theta) = \phi (\overline{\theta}_{j} \cdot \phi (\overline{\theta}_{j-1} \cdot \phi (\overline{\theta}_{j-2} \cdot \dots \phi (\overline{\theta}_{1} \cdot \overline{x}) \dots )) $$

 Here we think about the sum and products as dot products.
-The name of neural network comes from interpreting each matrix as a layer of neurons and each column in the matrix as corresponding to the weights a particular neuron assigns to its inputs, which are the rows in the matrix.
+The name "neural network" comes from interpreting each matrix as a layer of neurons and each column in the matrix as corresponding to the weights a particular neuron assigns to its inputs (the rows in the matrix).
+Intuitively, we can think of each neuron weighing its inputs (the entries in the column) and then summing over those inputs.
+This sum is then fed to a non-linear function, sometimes called an activation function, which decides how the neuron "fires" in response to its inputs.

-Unlike
+The key parameters that drive the ability for linear classifiers and neural networks are the weights.
+Initially, these weights are random, but over time, a machine learning model learns these weights via a learning algorithm.
+The algorithm of choice is stochastic gradient descent.
+Intuively, gradient descent is an optimization procedure through parameter space that adjusts parameters by following the contours of that space to valleys called local minima.
+In the case of model optimization, a model's parameters are adjusted by decreasing the weights that contributed to the model's error on the training data set.
+This can be expensive, however, so we only evaluate the model's error rate on a small sample of training data.
+Our random sampling procedure is what makes this "stochastic".

 ## Experiments